dataminer-site/dataminer-site.github.io/docs/guides/python/jupyter.md

 ### Install and Load DataMiner httpfs Extension

-DuckDB's [httpfs extension](../../extensions/httpfs) allows Parquet and CSV files to be queried remotely over http.
+DataMiner's [httpfs extension](../../extensions/httpfs) allows Parquet and CSV files to be queried remotely over http.
 These examples query a Parquet file that contains historical taxi data from NYC.
 Using the Parquet format allows DataMiner to only pull the rows and columns into memory that are needed rather than downloading the entire file.
 DataMiner can be used to process local [Parquet files](../../data/parquet) as well, which may be desirable if querying the entire Parquet file, or running multiple queries that require large subsets of the file.